bhskr-j-dka/Glofox/README.md

 ## Features

 - Create and manage fitness classes (e.g., Yoga, Zumba).
-- Book a spot in a class with date and capacity checks.
+- Book a spot in a class with date, name and class_id.
-- RESTful APIs for creating, updating, retrieving, and deleting classes and bookings.
+- RESTful APIs for creating, updating, and retrieving classes and bookings.
-- In-memory data management with H2 database for testing.
+- In-memory data management with H2 database.
 - Custom error handling for better debugging and user feedback.
 - Validation rules to ensure data accuracy.
-- Test coverage of **93%** to ensure robustness.
+- Test coverage of over **94%** to ensure robustness.

 ## Tech Stack